gfannes/subsoil/web/_posts/2015-05-14-linux-on-my-dell-xps-13-2015.md

 I hope these directions can help other people configure their Dell XPS 13 for linux.
 It took me some time and experimentation, but now I'm very happy with it.
 Quite a shame for Dell though to put such a badly configured machine on the market...

 This article is not very high in details, mostly because I don't want to go through the process again just to take detailed notes.
 If you want more details or are stuck, don't hesitate to contact me.

+_update:_ To disable the caribou onscreen keyboard, comment-out the _Exec_ lines in _/usr/share/dbus-1/services/org.gnome.Caribou.*_.